taeyang0505/taeyang0505/README.md

 I'm an undergraduate student majoring in Artificial Intelligence Engineering at Inha University and an aspiring AI researcher.
 My primary focus lies in Computer Vision (CV) and Multimodal AI.

-Currently, I am working as an undergraduate research assistant, where my research centers on mitigating Object Hallucination in Vision-Language Models (VLMs).
+I was working as an undergraduate research assistant, where my research centers on mitigating Object Hallucination in Vision-Language Models (VLMs).
 I am passionate about building robust and practical AI systems through rigorous experimentation and continuous learning.

 🚀 **About Me**

 * 🎓 Undergraduate student majoring in Artificial Intelligence Engineering at Inha University
-* 🔬 Undergraduate Research Assistant focusing on Vision-Language Models (VLMs)
+* 🔬 Undergraduate Research Assistant focusing on Vision-Language Models (VLMs) (Not Current)
-* 🎯 Research Interest: Mitigating Object Hallucination in VLMs, Computer Vision, and Multimodal AI
+* 🎯 Research Interest: Mitigating Object Hallucination in VLMs, Computer Vision, LLM and Multimodal AI
 * 💻 Developing multimodal AI models and exploring practical applications
 * 🏅 Holding various AI/DL certificates (Naver Boostcourse, Codecademy)